biocommons/biocommons.github.io/docs/community/governance.md

 human health by collaborating on interoperable, high-quality, bioinformatics software and data for sequence variant interpretation, and to foster a community that develops these tools.

-## Values and Norms

-The biocommons community is founded on shared [values](../community/index.md#values) and [norms](../community/index.md#norms).
-We use minimal organizational structures necessary to promote the mission.

 ## Membership

 Members of the biocommons are individuals who 1) actively contribute to the overall community and 2)